Thinking of opening a new salon or planning to revamp your current one?

 - Think carefully about the floor surface.
 Do you need to combat high levels of noise?
 Can you access under-floor services easily?

-Tips and ideas on designing your salon styling area
+Tips & ideas on designing your salon styling area

 The big challenge: more styling stations mean more potential revenue for your salon yet you don’t want to overcrowd it with too many workstations.